Manhattan, Kansas

 Manhattan, Kansas Street by Kathy Alexander.

-The drought of 1887 ended a decade of optimism as farmers and ranchers could not meet their loans, banks and businesses failed, and thousands of citizens, particularly in the western counties, left the state.
+The drought of 1887 ended a decade of optimism.
+Farmers and ranchers could not pay their loans, banks and businesses failed, and thousands of citizens, particularly in the western counties, left the state.

 Holton Hall at Kansas State University in Manhattan, Kansas by Kathy Alexander.